In this article, I discuss the connection between candida, gluten, celiac disease, and the gluten-free diet. Please see my disclosures.

 What is Candida Albicans?

-In plain English, candida albicans is a fungal or yeast-like fungus overgrowth.
-Yeast exists naturally inside the human body is not the problem in itself.
-The immune system is able to regulate the candida in a healthy person.
-In fact, a healthy person has as many as 500 varieties of viral, bacterial and fungal microorganisms inside his or her body, all which keep fungal infections and yeast overgrowth in check.
+In fact, a healthy person has as many as 500 varieties of viral, bacterial, and fungal microorganisms inside his or her body, all of which keep fungal infections and yeast overgrowth in check.

 What Causes Candida?

-- Poor Diet.
-A diet that is nutritionally devoid of leafy green vegetables and nutrient-dense foods and instead is high in packaged foods, processed foods, sugar and white refined grains is a large contributor to the yeast imbalance in our guts.
-The gut’s PH balance must be alkaline, not acidic.
+A diet that is devoid of leafy green vegetables and nutrient-dense foods and instead is high in packaged foods, processed foods, sugar, and white refined grains is a large contributor to the yeast imbalance that often plagues the gut.